-Below is an article the editors selected for early viewing from our September 2017 issue.
-The compete issue is available at the General Store, Woody’s, Wayne Bank and the Library in town, among other places.
-All of the articles from this month’s issue will appear on this website on the 1st of next month.
+Below is an article the editors selected for early viewing from our August 2023 issue.
+The compete issue is available at Rosalino’s Diner (formerly Woody’s), Wayne Bank, Andes General Store, the Tremperskill Store, Dragonfly and the Library in town, among other places.
+All of the articles from this month’s issue will appear on this website on the 1st of next month –

 They trick us with their delicate white flowers; sweet fragrance wafts through the air so innocently, cloying us into submission.
 They do seem innocent, these attractive clumps upon the land, starting so slowly, so demure and modest.
 But don’t be fooled—their beauty is a ruse to distract from their insidious march across the Catskills.
 Easy to appreciate, convenient to ignore, until one day we notice the white flowers scaling a tree nearly thirty feet high!
 And last year’s small clumps dotting a nearby meadow are this Summer so numerous that if we want to pass down through the field to the stream below, we’ll be hard pressed to find a break to squeeze through.

 Multiflora rosa has found the Catskills, and is most likely to remain.
 Introduced to the United States from Eastern Asia nearly 250 years ago, this invasive species has not just survived, but has happily thrived with no native consumers to keep it in check.

 Why now is it so prolific in the Catskills?
 Farm fields once mowed and planted with crops, and pastures that held herds of cows now sit unused.
 Over the last several decades, more and more of our fields have gone out of production.
 With normal succession, the fields grow up and begin to revert back to woodland.
 However, birds and winds spread seeds, and when the Multiflora rosa shows up, it crowds out native vegetation, disrupting the natural cycle of vegetative re-wilding.